userid0/cathena/devel/Shinomori/readme.txt

-start converting function call parameters from pointers to references as far as possible, will reduce the amount of NULL checks dramatically
+start converting function call parameters from pointers to references as far as possible, will reduce the amount of NULL checks dramatically still converting but almost done, one more week maybe
 ///////////////////////////////////////////////////////////
 keep on updating with branch but do not copy any enhancement
 ///////////////////////////////////////////////////////////